MetaMask/SIPs/SIPS/sip-3.md

 ## Abstract

-This SIP proposes a way for snaps to provide transaction insights that can then be displayed in the MetaMask confirmation UI.
+This SIP proposes a way for snaps to provide extra "insight" into the transactions that users are signing.
+These insights can then be displayed in the MetaMask confirmation UI, informing the user better before they sign.

-Example use-cases for transaction insights can be phishing detection, malicious address detection, transaction simulation, arbitrage trading.
+Example use-cases for transaction insights are phishing detection, malicious contract detection and transaction simulation.

 ## Motivation

-One of the main use cases for transaction insights is transaction simulation.
-In the current state of the MetaMask wallet, we do not provide any sort of insight as to whether or not a transaction will succeed based on the web of contract/address interaction that can happen.
-Transaction insight snaps would provide the ability to calculate some sort of insights and return them to the wallet..
+Deciding what information to show before a user is prompted to sign a transaction and furthermore deciding which information is critical is a difficult problem.
+It may even be user-dependant.
+Similarly to how SIP-2 allows snaps to expand the keyrings that MetaMask support, this SIP aims to expand the options the user is given in which information they see before signing a transaction.

+The current MetaMask extension already has a "transaction insights" feature that does transaction simulation and shows the result to the user.
+This SIP aims to expand on this feature, allowing the community to build snaps that provide **any form of "insight"** into a transaction.
+This insight will be shown in the MetaMask UI alongside any official insight provided by MetaMask itself.

 ## Specification